Adventures in Machine Learning

 SQL Server is a powerful data management system that allows users to extract valuable insights from large data sets.
 One of the most essential components of a SQL Server database is the WHERE clause.

 The WHERE clause is an integral part of the SELECT statement, allowing users to query data from a table based on specific criteria.
-In this article, we will explore the features of the SQL Server WHERE clause, including its search conditions and predicates.
+This article will explore the features of the SQL Server WHERE clause, including its search conditions and predicates.

 Sometimes, we need to search for rows that meet two or more conditions.
 In such cases, we use logical operators like AND and OR.